desihub/desitemplate/README.rst

 .module file
 ~~~~~~~~~~~~

-In the etc/ directory is a file called template.module.
+In the etc/ directory is a file called ``desitemplate.module``.
 This file is used to
 create a module file for the product at install time.
 It should be renamed
 to the name of the product plus ``.module``.
 It should be customized for
 the needs of the product.
 In particular, any packages that your product